niteshbalusu11/lnproxy-ts/README.md

 ## Installation

+### Docker

+- For docker, check the Dockerfile and the same docker-compose.yaml file in the repo.

+### NodeJs and Yarn

 - You will need NodeJs and Yarn
 - You will need to pass env variables for cert, macaroon and socket.
 Check the .env.example file in the repo.